Ryan Feierabend: Texas Rangers

 Feierabend was signed to a minor league contract by the Texas Rangers on January 15, 2013, that included an invitation to spring training.
 In 29 games (21 starts) split between the Double–A Frisco RoughRiders and Triple–A Round Rock Express, he accumulated a 7–7 record and 3.70 ERA with 101 strikeouts across 148 1/3 innings pitched.
 On December 20, Feierabend re–signed with the Rangers organization on a new minor league contract.

 On July 12, 2014, the Rangers selected Feierabend's contract, adding him to their active roster.
-He made six relief appearances with the Rangers, giving up 5 runs in 7 1/3 innings.
-He was designated for assignment on August 1 and returned to Round Rock.
+He made six relief appearances with the Rangers, giving up five runs in 7 1/3 innings.
+Feierabend was designated for assignment by Texas on August 1.
+He cleared waivers and was sent outright to Round Rock on August 4.
 Feierabend elected free agency in October 2014.

 Nexen Heroes

-On December 3, 2014, he signed a one-year, $270,000 (USD) deal to play for the Nexen Heroes of the KBO League.
+On December 3, 2014, Feierabend signed a one-year, $270,000 contract to play for the Nexen Heroes of the KBO League.
 In his first KBO season in 2015, he went 13–11 with a 4.67 ERA and 137 strikeouts in 30 starts.